5 Tips for Successful Website Localization

 #4: Update your SEO strategy with local keywords

-Keywords can change from language to language, country to country, and even city to city.
-Understanding what your target market is looking for and how they seek it is vital.
+Keywords change from language to language, country to country, and even city to city.
+Understanding how your target market searches online and what terms they use is essential to boosting organic traffic and ensuring your localized site ranks well in local search results.

 #5: Link to popular social channels